Updated by Ziv Chen

 Senior Vice-President

-Before we get into specifics, let's look at the two most popular roulette games and how they differ from each other.
-When it was first introduced in Paris, the roulette wheel sported 38 numbered sections, including two slots for the bank marked by a zero and a double zero.
+Before we get into specifics, let's look at the two most popular roulette games.
+These are European Roulette and American Roulette.
+There are slight differences between the two.
+When it was first introduced in Paris, the roulette wheel sported 38 numbered sections or slots.
+These included two slots for the bank marked by a zero and a double zero.
 However, in the mid-19th century, another wheel was devised which removed the double zero.
 This improved a player’s odds of winning from 38/1 to 37/1.

-Fast forward to the present day, and the wheel featuring the single zero is commonly known as European Roulette, while American Roulette reintroduced the double zero to increase the house edge.
-However, the payouts on both games for winning bets are similar, causing the European and American roulette games to have a house edge of 2.7% and 5.26%, respectively.
+Fast forward to the present day, and the wheel featuring the single zero is commonly known as European Roulette.
+American Roulette reintroduced the double zero to increase the house edge.
+However, the payouts on both games for winning bets are similar.
+European and American roulette games have a house edge of 2.7% and 5.26%, respectively.
 This means that the casino will keep a much more significant portion of wagers when offering the American version of the game.
-Therefore, roulette statistics clearly dictate that savvy players should focus on playing European Roulette whenever available.
-So before you have placed a bet, the best strategy is to choose European roulette or one of its variants from one of our recommended online casinos below.
+Therefore, roulette statistics show you should focus on playing European Roulette whenever available.
+So, before you have placed a bet, the best strategy is to choose European roulette or one of its variants.

-The difference between American and European Roulette is quite apparent, but we will also demonstrate it by showing you the impact it makes on each roulette bet.
+The difference between American and European Roulette is quite apparent.
+But I will also demonstrate it by showing you the impact it makes on each roulette bet.
 Before looking at odds, it is essential to understand the difference between the two main types of bets available in a roulette game.
-Inside bets are bets placed on specific numbers, while outside bets are placed on occurrences (e.g., red-black, high-low, odd-even, etc.).
-The table below contains the roulette payout for each inside and outside bet, along with the odds for each option to occur.
+Inside bets are bets placed on specific numbers.
+Outside bets are placed on occurrences (red-black, high-low, odd-even, etc.).

 Outside bets are the bets made on the outer skirts of the roulette betting table.
-With higher outcome probabilities than individual-number bets, outside bets also offer a lower payout.
+Outside bets have higher outcome probabilities than individual-number bets.
+Outside bets also offer a lower payout.
 Outside bets include even/odd, red/black, and low/high, all of which are even money bets.
 Meaning you can expect to double your stake if you win while having a slightly under 50% chance of hitting.
 Column, row, and dozen bets offer a 2:1 payout and land just under 1 in 3 times.
-These bets are slightly more volatile than the even-money bets, and they are placed by players looking to take more risk for a slightly higher roulette payout.
+These bets are slightly more volatile than the even-money bets.
+They are placed by players looking to take more risk for a slightly higher roulette payout.

 Named after their interior position on the roulette table, inside bets are wagers made on individual numbers.
 Roulette statistics differ for the various inside bets you can make.
 As you can see in the roulette odds guide table above, these include straight bets, split bets, corner bets, basket bets, and more.
 These bets are all made by placing chips on the actual numbers or the lines between the numbers.
 The roulette odds of each inside bet probability are relatively low.
 For example, a winning straight-number bet on European Roulette is an event that occurs only 2.7% of the time.
 But corresponding to the higher risk, a handsome payout of 35:1 is awarded in case of a win.
 Many roulette players bet on multiple straight numbers at once or use split or corner bets to reduce risk.

-We have already mentioned that there are different roulette games available, each offering different odds and probabilities.
-If you are looking to play online roulette for free, you should try to maximize your chances of winning by reducing the house edge by playing the games with the most favorable statistics.
+There are many different roulette games available.
+Each offers different odds and probabilities.
+When playing, you should try to maximize your chances of winning by reducing the house edge.
+To do this, play roulette games with the most favorable statistics.
 Here are some of the roulette games you will most commonly find in live casinos or online casino sites:

 If you want to make sure you are getting the most out of your roulette sessions, you need to try and maximize your roulette odds every time.
 While no formula will guarantee that you win, there are several things you can do to increase your chances of winning at the roulette table: